matzefriedrich/parsley-docs/resolving/resolve-lazy-proxy.md

 ---
+meta:
+  title - "Parsley - Harnessing Lazy Proxies: Delayed Activation of Services"
+description: Explore the concept of lazy proxies in Parsley, a feature that allows for the deferred creation of service instances until they are needed.
+This guide explains how lazy proxies can optimize performance by managing resource-intensive dependencies effectively.
 icon: file
 label: Lazy Proxies
 tags: [ registration, lazy proxy, resolve behavior, resolving, performance ]
+category:
+  - Registration
+  - Resolving
 ---
 # Lazy Proxies